 **The family and background section is currently incomplete and is under construction.
 Please check back soon.**

 7 Years and 3 Months of Service to T.S Royal Forest

 Zac joined T.S Royal Forest (Unit 586) Forest of Dean Sea Cadets, in July 2010 and rose to the rank of Able Cadet being awarded the Commodore’s Broad Pennant as a Junior Cadet and 3 Good Conduct Stripes as a Senior.
+Zac was also awarded the Chairman’s Commendation in 2016.
 Throughout his 7 years and 3 months of service as part of the unit he took part in upwards of 9 parades across Gloucestershire, 5 rowing competitions, 5 drill and piping competitions and countless community and charitable events.

 In the last few years of his time with the unit Zac took a leading role in representing his fellow cadets on the committee of the Unit Management Team, the first cadet to do so, as well as Coxswaining crews of cadets regularly whilst rowing including at competitions.
 He also had the honour of heading up the unit as the Bearer of the Unit’s Ceremonial Colour at Drill Competitions, Royal British Legion events, Remembrance Parades and Remembrance assemblies at local schools.

 Alongside his participation in a huge variety of events, Zac undertook training in a range of areas including First Aid, Seamanship, Navigation, Meteorology, Rowing, Drill, Ceremonial and Rifle Drill, Adventure Training, Health and Safety and Personal Development.